1. Can you alter your drawing to be like my car?

 9. Why have you drawn the cars windscreen wider than it is?

 Although I measure the cars thoroughly I sometimes get it wrong of course but in most cases they they are actually accurate but just look wrong when compared to a photograph (usually by folk just not used to technical drawings).
-Only when using a telephoto lens from several hundred yards away do you get a true idea of the profile of what a car actually is photographically.
+Only when using a telephoto lens from several hundred yards away do you get a true idea of the profile of what a car actually should like like as a technical drawing.
 It is significant that Architects, draughtsmen and engineers who are used to seeing scaled drawings do not find car profiles odd or 'wrong'.
 The average person is somewhat conditioned by photographic images and has a different expectation to what a two dimensional representation of their car should be.

 10. Will my photographs be returned to me?